The Lineage of Trust

 If we each pick up one torn thread in the net that holds us all, our work of mending can reconnect us to the larger truths of love.
 And so we find our place in the longest lineage of Trust that both supports and depends on us.

-To join a free online writing session on the topic of trust in October, please register here.
 To write about this aspect of Trust today, consider what truths your trust draws from or depends on.
 Make a short list, or just name one.
 Then consider, what relationships spring from that truth.
 Begin with the words below and follow wherever they lead,

 Remembering the truths that I trust, I ….